Skip to Content

 Another favorite gay night that I love going to is Kiki at Club Khidi.
 It's a lot of fun and has one of the most unique drag shows!

 Other gay places to check out in Tbilisi include Success Bar, Café Gallery, and Prince.
-Obviously, I recommend people check out your detailed gay guide to Tbilisi to find out more.
+I recommend people check out your detailed gay guide to Tbilisi to find out more.

 What are the best gay friendly events in Georgia?